 Requests for commercial filming and photography in areas under the authority of the Navajo Parks and Recreation Department are received regularly.
 The purpose of these Commercial Filming and Photography Policy and Procedures is to establish guidelines to be followed in the application for, review, approval/disapproval, of commercial filming and photography permits.
 Navajo Parks and Recreation Department shall allow commercial filming and photography in tribal parks, recreation areas and monument only in a manner consistent with these policies and procedures.

 Rates are dependent on the number of people, vehicles, and days spent in the park.
-This is a drone & aircraft free area.
+This is a drone & aircraft free Navajo Tribal Park area.
+Drones are prohibited within the Tribal Park areas and on Navajo Nation.

 The Navajo Parks and Recreation Department was established by the Advisory Committee of the Navajo Tribal Council pursuant to Resolution CAU-48-64.
 The Department is responsible for the protection, preservation and conservation of the natural and cultural resources and values within established Navajo Tribal Parks, Monuments and Recreation Areas.